josh-works/intermediaterubycom/_posts/2021-04-12-a-guide-to-your-first-10-sponsors/2021-04-12-a-guide-to-your-first-10-sponsors.md

 _**Epistemic Status:** Draft, work-in-progress.
 Notes for myself and others.
 I'm writing this in an attempt to capture information while it's fresh on my mind.
 There's a lot of opinion in here, and I don't have time to add the great deal of qualifying statements I would normally add, so please accept this as a general disclaimer._

-I set up my [Github Sponsors page](https://github.com/sponsors/josh-works) a few weeks ago.
+I set up my [GitHub Sponsors page](https://github.com/sponsors/josh-works) a few weeks ago.
 March 8th, it looks like, according to some emails I sent.
 I'm writing these words April 14th, when I'm at 21 sponsors and ~$1300 in monthly sponsorship.

 I feel like I got pretty lucky with the $1000 sponsorship.
 It's very bespoke and specific.
 For the purposes of this guide, lets aim for a few hundred dollars/mo from small sponsorships. (between $1 and $150/mo)